-Biden’s strong condemnations of racism have yet to be matched with action so forceful
+Biden hasn’t matched condemnations of racism with similarly forceful action

 Yet even in areas where Biden has devoted considerable time and political capital and has achieved goals that have won plaudits, concerns remain about the effect on communities of color.
 For example, coronavirus vaccine outreach efforts are failing to reach men of color, public health experts and community advocates have said.

 Biden’s pre-presidential record was mixed, raising questions about how he would govern.
 Biden spearheaded a 1994 crime bill seen as overly harsh toward Black communities and faced scrutiny for working with a segregationist senator.
 But he launched his campaign with a video rejecting President Donald Trump’s refusal to condemn white supremacists and built strong support from Black voters, who propelled him to the Democratic nomination and eventually the presidency.

 Clyburn said that when Biden discusses issues involving race privately, he talks about inclusion and how to frame legislation in a targeted way.
 “He makes it clear in all of these meetings that he promises to bring people together,” Clyburn said.

 Biden has lived through decades of shifting attitudes on race that influenced his thinking.
 He was a young man during the civil rights movement of the 1960s, a senator during the crackdown on drugs and crime in the 1980s and 1990s, and from 2009 to 2017 the vice president to Barack Obama, the nation’s first Black president.

-When it comes to staffing his administration, Biden has received plaudits from some Democrats who feel he has largely lived up to his campaign pledge to build a team that reflects the diversity of the country.
+When it comes to staffing his administration, Biden has received plaudits from some Democrats who feel he has largely lived up to his campaign pledge to build a team that r eflects the diversity of the country.
 But the process has not always been smooth.

 Sens.
 Tammy Duckworth (D-Ill.) and Mazie Hirono (D-Hawaii) took a public stand last month, vowing to vote against Biden’s “non-diversity” Cabinet nominees until the White House addressed what they felt was a lack of AAPI representation at high levels of the administration.
 They backed down after the White House agreed to add an AAPI liaison.